Representing Clients Facing Felony Charges in Kent, Providence, and Washington Counties

-Felonies are the most serious crimes a person can be charged with in Rhode Island.
+Felonies are the most serious crimes a person can be charged within Rhode Island.
 While the severity of the offense depends on the specific acts, the potential penalties for any felony conviction are brutal.
 They can include time in prison and fines.
 Additionally, they can result in collateral consequences that can completely and adversely turn someone’s life around.
-For instance, a felony mark on a criminal record can make it challenging to find a job or a place to live.
+For instance, a felony mark on a criminal record can make finding a job or a place to live challenging.
 If you have been accused of a felony in Warwick or the surrounding areas, please contact me, Attorney Thomas H. O’Brien.

 At my firm, the Law Offices of Thomas H. O’Brien, I work hard toward obtaining favorable results for my clients.
 Handling cases with integrity, I provide straightforward, honest, and clear explanations of the charges and the paths forward.
 When you choose me for your defense, you can expect to be treated with professionalism and respect as I learn about you and your situation.
 Throughout your case, I will never leave you in the dark and will be responsive to your questions and concerns, allowing you to make informed decisions about how the matter proceeds.

-In contrast, a misdemeanor is punishable by no more than 1 year of incarceration and no more than $1,000.
-A grade below that is petty misdemeanors, which can be penalized by no more than 6 months in jail and/or no more than $500 in fines.
+In contrast, a misdemeanor is punishable by no more than one year of incarceration and no more than $1,000.
+A grade below that is a petty misdemeanor, which can be penalized by no more than six months in jail and/or no more than $500 in fines.

 Many offenses codified in the Rhode Island General Laws fall under the felony definition.
-Because of the seriousness of these matters, it is vital that you seek representation from a lawyer who knows how to handle felonies.
+Because of the seriousness of these matters, you must seek representation from a lawyer who knows how to handle felonies.

 I am well-equipped to take on any felony case in Kent County, Providence County, and Washington County.
 I am a Special Assistant Attorney General who tried over 30 jury trials for various felonies, including murder, sexual assault, burglary, robbery, and drug crimes.